-After three weeks of grey skies, unloading and the campervan rental and setting up at the First Sun Holiday Park in full sunshine was glorious.
+After three weeks of grey skies, unloading the campervan we hired in Sydney and setting up at the First Sun Holiday Park in full sunshine was glorious.
 We thought this was the best camping park in the area because it was located right in the heart of the action.

 Looking for adventure, we headed south along the stunning beach and took the one-hour return walk around the coastline and up to the famous lighthouse.
 It’s a fairly easy walk, the kids coped well and the views were gorgeous.
 Ocean waves crashed against the jagged rock face, and we almost fell off the walking track when we spotted three whales.
 They were frolicking without a care in the world and we couldn’t believe how close to the shore they were.
 Upon reaching the lighthouse you can just sit around and take it all in or, for a gold coin donation, you can go inside.
 Occasionally, visitors can even climb to the top – the reward a magical view with the promise of a reviving brew at the coffee shop below.